homeflow/homeflow.github.io/_posts/mapping/2015-01-02-custom-property-pins.md

 {% endraw %}
 {% endhighlight %}

 Important point: if you choose this custom function and you are building a multi agency theme, you will need to code in a backup in case the theme preferences are not set.
-Here's what each Leaflet variable expects:
+You may elect to assign the default values then override them if theme preferences are set:

+{% highlight javascript %}
+{% raw %}

-- ``iconUrl`` - the full URL to the pin - Ctesius.getConfig('root_url') + 'assets/leaflet/marker-icon.png';
+var markerIcon = Ctesius.getConfig('root_url') + 'assets/leaflet/marker-icon.png';
-- ``iconSize`` - an array of width and height e.g: [25,41]
+var markerIconSize = [25,41];
-- ``shadowUrl`` - Ctesius.getConfig('root_url') + 'assets/leaflet/marker-shadow.png';
+var markerShadowUrl = Ctesius.getConfig('root_url') + 'assets/leaflet/marker-shadow.png';
-- ``shadowSize`` - an array e.g: [41,41]
+var markerShadowSize = [41,41];

+{% endraw %}
+{% endhighlight %}

 Any and all fields are populated from the ``properties/_properties_list.ljson`` file in the core app, unless you have your own custom version in theme.
 Some attributes you might like to configure the pin on include: